Orfium/orfium-ictinus/README.md

 $ yarn add @orfium/ictinus
 ```

-if you want the next version you can always use the next tag
+if you want the next version you can always use the next tag.
+Remember: this is a release candidate, we encourage you to lock version on installation to avoid any changes

 ```text
 $ yarn add @orfium/ictinus@next